blondie7575/WeeGUI/Documentation.md

 ####WGViewSetTitle
 Changes the title of the selected view.
 Titles are only visible in the "fancy" style of view border.
+In Applesoft, the view is automatically redrawn to reflect the change.
+In assembly, you must call WGPaintView manually to see the change.

 <table width=100%><tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>
 X:		WGViewSetTitle